-During the AR, food and beverage sales will be observed to determine those occurring during the school day, to determine proceeds collected from these sales before the end of lunch are returned to the non-profit SN program, and if all foods and beverages being sold comply with the federal and state regulations.
+During the AR, food and beverage sales will be observed to determine those occurring during the school day, todetermine proceeds collected from these sales before the end of lunch are returned to the non-profit SN program, and if all foods and beverages being sold comply with the federal and state regulations.

 Competitive foods or beverages are any items sold in competition with the reimbursable NSLP or SBP meals.
-It is the responsibility of schools participating in the NSLP and SBP to prohibit the sale of foods or beverages in competition with school meals and the SFA must prohibit the sale of foods not complying with federal regulations during meal periods.
-The current Smart Snacks Standards for All Foods Sold in Schools rule is often referred to as the Smart Snacks Rule for short.
-The Smart Snacks in School (SSIS) final rule was issued on July 29, 2016, by the U.S. Department of Agriculture (USDA) under Title 7, Code of Federal Regulations (7 CFR), Section 210.11 which means it is in effect.
+Schools participating in the NSLP and SBP are responsible for prohibiting the sale of foods or beverages in competition with school meals, and the SFA must prohibit the sale of foods not complying with federal regulations during meal periods.
+The current Smart Snacks Standards for All Foods Sold in Schools rule is often called the Smart Snacks Rule.
+The Smart Snacks in School (SSIS) final rule was issued on July 29,2016, by the U.S. Department of Agriculture (USDA) under Title 7, Code of Federal Regulations (7 CFR), Section 210.11 which means it is in effect.
 The changes found in the final rule became effective on September 27, 2016; however, effective July 1, 2014, schools have been expected to implement the requirements.
 This rule applies to all competitive foods - for example, foods and beverages sold a la carte in the cafeteria, in school stores, at snack bars, from vending machines or any other venues selling food to students on the school campus during the school day.
 In other words, these standards apply to all areas of the school campus accessible to students during the school day where competitive foods are sold.
-This would not include areas for the exclusive use of the faculty and staff, such as teacher's lounges, if students do not have access during the school day.
+This would not include areas for the exclusive use of the faculty and staff, such as teachers' lounges, if students do not have access during the school day.
 SFAs must collect the nutrition labels, ingredient listing, and results of the Smart Snack Calculator review for all competitive foods sold during the school day (in the cafeteria and elsewhere) and make available to the reviewers in an organized manner (folder, notebook, etc.) during the on-site portion of the AR.

-In addition to these USDA Smart Snack Standards, North Carolina has existing policies related to competitive food and beverage sales conducted outside of the School Nutrition Program from 12:01 AM until after the end of the last lunch period.
-No food or beverage can be sold at elementary schools during the school day.
-Foods and beverages meeting Smart Snack nutrient standards can be sold only after the end of the last lunch period at middle and high schools.
+In addition to these USDA Smart Snack Standards, North Carolina has existing policies related to competitive food and beverage sales conducted outside of the School Nutrition Program from 12:01 AM until after the endof the last lunch period.
+No food or beverages can be sold at elementary schools during the school day.
+Foodsand beverages meeting Smart Snack nutrient standards can be sold only after the end of the last lunch period at middle and high schools.

 What happens in North Carolina schools after lunch is over?
-There are 5 options for compliance and each Board of Education makes the decision best for local needs:
+There are 5 options for compliance and each Boardof Education makes the decision best for local needs: